The depreciation rate of a mobile phone based on the Commissioner’s effective life estimate of 3 years is

 Assets costing more than the low value pool write-off threshold ($1,000) can be pooled with a deduction rate of 18.75% in the first year of acquisition and 37.5% thereafter on a diminishing value basis.

-Alternatively under the small business simplified depreciation rules which provide an instant asset write-off allowance (nominally $1,000 but increased to $20,000 until 30 June 2018 – as detailed above) – assets in excess of the thresholds are pooled with a 15% deduction in the first year and 30% thereafter.
+Alternatively under the small business simplified depreciation rules which provide an instant asset write-off allowance (nominally $1,000 but increased as mentioned above).
+Assets in excess of the thresholds are pooled with a 15% deduction in the first year and 30% thereafter.
 Opening pool balances falling below the threshold are also deductible in full.

 Phone provided by an employer